Wiryenkfea-Eric/wordpress-site-deployment-on-aws-with-lightsail/Step-by-step-Guide.md

 ---

-## 🎉 Congratulations!
+##  Congratulations!

 You've successfully completed the WordPress on AWS Lightsail with DuckDNS workshop!
 You now have:

-- ✅ A fully functional WordPress website
+-  A fully functional WordPress website
-- ✅ Custom domain with HTTPS
+-  Custom domain with HTTPS
-- ✅ Basic security hardening
+-  Basic security hardening
-- ✅ Performance optimizations
+-  Performance optimizations
-- ✅ Understanding of cloud hosting concepts
+-  Understanding of cloud hosting concepts

-**Share Your Success!** Tweet about your achievement and tag `@SolaviseTech` - we'd love to see what you've built!

 ---

-## 🤝 Contributing
+##  Contributing

 Found an issue or have suggestions for improvement?